PjVineeth/collab-coding-8/README.md

 - **[Contributor 2]** - Linear Algebra & Matrix Operations
 - **[Contributor 3]** - Statistics & Data Analysis
 - **[Contributor 4]** - Geometry & Trigonometry

-## 🤝 Contributing

-We welcome contributions!
-Here are the detailed guidelines for contributing to this project.

 ### Team Structure & Assignments